GoogleCloudPlatform/monitoring-dashboard-samples/alerts/jvm/README.md

 The JVM can spin up threads depending on the type of application.
 This means that this alert requires some more contextual decision-making on the threshold.
 When the thread count exceeds a limit (whether set by an OS or JVM configuration), then new threads cannot be spun up even if the JVM is well-provisioned.

-### Creating notification Channels and User Labels
+### Creating Notification Channels and User Labels

 Whether these alert policies are being used as standalones or base templates for a deployment strategy like terraform, one thing that should be utilized is notification channels and user labels.